jlcs-es/blockchainblog/_posts/2018-12-16-debugging-hyperledger-fabric-s-nodejs-chaincode-with-vs-code.md

 	![Start debugger button](/img/posts/launchdebugger.jpg){:width="50%" style="margin-left: 25%;"}

+    At this point the `shim.start(...)` function will connect to the running peer at the exposed 7052 port.
+The peer, in development mode, now knows where to contact for chaincode invocations.

 3.	_Install_ and instantiate the chaincode

-	Although the chaincode already is _installed_ in your machine, the peer node still requires this step to register the chaincode and then being able to instantiate it.
+	Although the chaincode already is _installed_ in your machine, the peer node still requires these steps to register the chaincode and then being able to call it.

     You can do it from the client container.
 First start an interactive terminal within the client container: